 I am interested in understanding the ecological and evolutionary mechanisms that generate and maintain biodiversity.
 My research capitalizes on plant-pollinator interactions to evaluate the interplay of ecology and evolution through the process of pollination.
-I address questions that integrate pollination ecology, plant mating systems, and conservation biology.
-I combine landscape-scale observational field surveys, a variety of techniques of molecular biology, and a breadth of methods in statistical analysis.
+I address questions that integrate pollination ecology, flower evolution, plant mating systems, and conservation biology.
+I combine landscape-scale observational field surveys, classic and cutting edge field experiments, a variety of techniques of molecular biology, and a breadth of methods in statistical analysis.

-Currently, I am a postdoctoral researcher in the Department of Biology at Lund University.
+Currently, I am a researcher in the Department of Biology at Lund University.
 I am part of the Speciation, Adaptation and Coevolution Research Environment and work most closely with Øystein H. Opedal.
+My research provides a mechanistic understanding of the role of pollinators as agents that drive the diversification of flowering plants.

 I completed my PhD in the Department of Ecology and Evolutionary Biology at the University of Toronto.
 I worked in the Spatial Ecology and Landscape Genetics Lab led by Helene H. Wagner.
 My PhD research focused on understanding the ecological consequences of hummingbird pollination for plant mating systems.